bhaggerty/nstack-docs/quick_start/module.rst

 .. code:: bash

  ~/Demo.NumChars> ls
- nstack.yaml  requirements.txt  service.py  setup.py  workflow.nml
+ nstack.yaml  requirements.txt  service.py  setup.py  module.nml

-This is the skeleton of an NStack module. ``nstack.yaml`` is the configuration file for your module, ``workflow.nml`` describes the functions and types defined in your module, and ``service.py`` is where the code of your module lives (in this case, it's a Python class). ``requirements.txt`` and ``setup.py`` are both standard files for configuring Python.
+This is the skeleton of an NStack module. ``nstack.yaml`` is the configuration file for your module, ``module.nml`` describes the functions and types defined in your module, and ``service.py`` is where the code of your module lives (in this case, it's a Python class). ``requirements.txt`` and ``setup.py`` are both standard files for configuring Python.

-We're going to be concerned with ``workflow.nml`` and ``service.py``.
+We're going to be concerned with ``module.nml`` and ``service.py``.
 For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`.

 In ``service.py``, there is a ``Service`` class.
 This is where we write the functions we want to use on NStack.
 It is pre-populated with a sample function, ``numChars``, that counts the number of characters in some text.